qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ============
   This keymap.c was edited from the Minivan default, original LED support was copied/edited from ../jetpacktuxedo/ keymap.
 Thanks to QMK support for their help.
-Written on the Minivan.

-  Written by: Jos B. [contact](https://market.socialism.nl/author/ "get e-mail address there")
+  _Personal note:_ This keymap came about because of a sudden need for a replacement keyboard. it took over a year to make (≈ 1.5 h/day).

-  _Personal note:_ This keymap came about because of a need for an efficient keymap.
+  The design changed from Dvorak only, numbers on one hand, flat arrows and no Unicode, to: Unicode hold(`_ACC`) replacing (R)Alt-Gr, numbers in a line (spread fatigue / more secure); default triangle arrows (intuitive); most layer switching on thumbs (easy and allows almost full keyboard reach); having optional standard layouts.
+Things came full circle with Numpad and (R)Alt-Gr back on Base options.

-  Once the two variations of Dvorak where made, it seemed easy to add a Qwerty for those users for a dual layout keymap.
-Things got a little out of hand from there …
+  You can let me know if you: find any bugs or usage problems, have improvements, have a new Base pair keymap, or just if you like using it too 👍.

-  You can let me know if you find any bugs / use problems, have improvements, a new `./base_...c/.md` keymap, or just if you like using it too 👍.
-See ./keymap.c at the top “Todo” for some ideas regarding further development.
+  Written on the Minivan: Jos Boersema. [contact](https://market.socialism.nl/author/ "get e-mail address there")

   Contributions to this key map:
       - …